 Mary's cell phone rings at 6:15 am just as she is loading the heavy briefcase into her car to head off to the clinic.
-Expecting to hear the familiar voice of her friend and practice partner, Dr. John Smith, a woman's voice softly delivers the shocking news: last evening, John had collapsed and died of a massive heart attack.
+Expecting to hear the familiar voice of her friend and practice partner, Dr. John Smith, a woman's voice softly delivers the shocking news: last evening, John had suddenly collapsed and died of a massive heart attack.
 Mary, an Advanced Practice Nurse (APN) is fully prepared to take over the responsibilities of the appointment-crammed day, but she realizes that her joint protocol agreement with John, her contracting physician, prevents her by law from writing or renewing a single prescription without his signature on that document.
-With relief, she then gratefully remembers that during the public health emergency caused by the COVID-19 pandemic, the New Jersey (NJ) Governor, through Executive Order (E.O.), temporarily suspended the requirement for prescribing that APNs have a contractual relationship with a physician.
-Although the public health emergency has ended, the Governor has kept a general state of emergency in place, and the suspension of the joint protocol requirement remains in effect.
-As long as this Governor is in office and as the general state of emergency lasts, most of Mary's patients will not be without her care, and she will not be without her livelihood.
+With relief, she then gratefully remembers that during the current public health emergency caused by the COVID-19 pandemic, the New Jersey (NJ) Governor, through Executive Order (E.O.), has temporarily suspended the requirement for an APN to have a contractual relationship with a physician for the sole purpose of prescribing.
+As long as the public health emergency lasts, most of her patients will not be without her care, and she will not be without her livelihood.
 However, the temporary nature of the Executive Order is daunting: she will need to scramble to find a new physician both for her Joint Protocol agreement and for insurance purposes as soon as possible since some insurance carriers will not reimburse her for care without a co-existing and active contract with a linked physician.

-Mary's quandary begs the question: If APNs can safely and effectively deliver care in a state of emergency without the tether of a Joint Protocol, why not remove this barrier to practice permanently?
-This White Paper examines the case supporting Full Practice Authority (FPA) for NJ APNs.
+Mary's quandary begs the question: If APNs can safely and effectively deliver care in a public health emergency without the tether of a Joint Protocol, why not remove this barrier to practice permanently?
+This White Paper examines the case supporting Full Practice Authority (FPA)\ for NJ APNs.